noracast/podcastfreaks.com/README.md

 yarn dev
 ```

-**Use 'yarn' instead of 'npm' because it will cause problem on travis ci when you use 'npm'.**
+**Use 'yarn' because it will cause problem on travis ci when you use 'npm'.**

 Refs:
 - https://travis-ci.org/noracast/podcast-freaks/builds/416706653#L2821